 In addition, some programs are only for cancer patients, while others welcome caregivers and family members to participate.

 Over time, a Wellspring volunteer will contact you now and again, just to discuss any new needs your might have and to provide you with new program recommendations that might help.

 Closely Monitored Results for Greatest Impact

 Wellspring regularly conducts evaluations of all programs to ensure members receive the greatest impact from all program opportunities.
-In a 2019 survey of 6000 Wellspring members who had participated in programming 95 per cent of respondents felt that they had gained the skills and the knowledge needed to address their needs, were better able to cope, and received the support they needed to manage going forward.
+In a 2019 survey of 6000 Wellspring members who had participated in programming 96 per cent of the 2000 respondents felt that they had gained the skills and the knowledge needed to address their needs, were better able to cope, and received the support they needed to manage going forward.
 To review the full 2019 Mission Survey of Wellspring Members, please click here.

 Being a part of the compassionate and caring Wellspring community means having the opportunity to talk with others who have been through similar experiences with cancer, to access experts and to share knowledge, all in a welcoming, warm, safe and encouraging environment.